Mastercard signs on as global partner for League of Legends

 Mastercard wants in on esports, and it's going in big.

-The company today announced a new partnership with the Riot Games' League of Legends, which is one of the biggest (if not the biggest) esport currently.
+The company Tuesday announced a new partnership with the Riot Games' League of Legends, which is currently one of the biggest (if not the biggest) esport.
 A recent tournament, the Mid-Season Invitational, saw close to 20 million players watching online streams, and the game itself features an estimated player base of around 100 million gamers.

-The deal will see Mastercard become the game's exclusive payment service partner. while also offer fan experiences through its Priceless site, where fans would be able to attend behind the scenes tours or watch with a pro player from VIP seats.
+The deal will see Mastercard become the game's exclusive payment service partner.
+Mastercard will also offer fan experiences through its Priceless site, where fans will be able to attend behind the scenes tours or watch with a pro player from VIP seats.

 These experiences will be available at three major annual League of Legends events -- the Mid-Season International, the All-Star event and the World Championship, with the first experience taking place as early as next month in South Korea for the World Championship.